wp-plugins/robo-gallery/readme.txt

 = How to make gallery thumbnails with rounded corners? =

 In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

-= How to use multi-category functionality of the gallery? =

-In our gallery we implemented multi-categories structure.
-Every gallery category could have child and parent gallery, which you can manually define in gallery settings

 = How to enable lazy load in gallery options? =